-The natural gas distribution networks are owned by the state.
-However, during the concessions or licence periods, the grids are owned by the concessionaires, being transferred to the state at the end of the concession contract or of the licence.
-There are also other parts of the infrastructure that are privately owned (eg, private distribution networks).
+During the concessions or licence periods, the grids are owned by the concessionaires, being transferred to the state at the end of the concession contract or of the licence.
+There are also some parts of the infrastructure that are privately owned (eg, private distribution networks).